 Eligible CCF project templates were submitted by 'Proposing Organisations', including local authorities and national charities.
 Community-led organisations used these templates to prepare an application to the CCF in partnership with the Proposing Organisation and paid them to provide specified support and resources.

-The Ideas Bank reopens
+The Ideas Bank is open

-Keep Scotland Beautiful manages the CCF on behalf of the Scottish Government and is reopening the CCF Ideas Bank.
 We invite Proposing Organisations to again submit templates of eligible projects which community-led organisations can use to prepare an application to the CCF in partnership with the Proposing Organisation.

 How to submit a template to the CCF Ideas Bank